BeeGrinder/FantasyGrounds-SW5e/README.md

 __Project News__

+Dec 5, 2020

+Update to PHB module and extension.
+Fixed extension project web link and renamed directory.
+Update berserker instincts, operative exploits and monastic vows to be more readable.
+Made scholar/doctor/panacea side-effects into link to rollable table.

 Dec 3, 2020

 All class definitions updated thanks to the assistance of lordcygnus!
 Also fixed links to the SW5e web site and a few NPC issues.
 Both modules and the extension should be downloaded.